Epic software is one of the most commonly used systems in the hospital and healthcare market. But is that the right fit for your organization?

 Epic software is one of the leading EHR electronic health record systems in the healthcare and hospital market.
 It's proven itself quite the niche in the marketplace, it's been quite successful.

-It’s a 40-year-old company that does about $3 billion dollars in revenue.
-In fact, worldwide, about 3% of patients that go to hospitals or doctors have their visits and their experience process through Epic software.
+It's a 40-year-old company that does about $3 billion dollars in revenue.
+In fact, worldwide, about 3% of patients that go to hospitals or doctors have their visits and their experience processed through Epic EHR software.
 Also, in North America, that number is even higher at over 50%.

-Overall, it’s a product that has established a very strong niche in the healthcare marketplace.
-But the question that we get from a lot of our healthcare clients and hospitals is, does Epic fit our needs?
-In this blog, I will cover the pros and cons from an independent perspective to give you the best answer.
+Overall, it's a product that has established a very strong niche in the healthcare marketplace.
+But the question that we get from a lot of our healthcare clients and hospitals is, does Epic EMR fit our needs?
+In this blog, I will cover the pros and cons of this patient portal from an independent perspective to give you the best answer.

 Now, if you're comparing Epic software to other EHR systems in the marketplace, like Cerner, or McKesson, you may be wondering what are some strengths that make Epic different.
 First and foremost, it can handle most (if not all) of the needs of most hospitals and healthcare organizations.